Dredd: Reception

+Critical response

-Since its premiere screening at the 2012 San Diego Comic-Con International, Dredd received positive reviews from critics.
-On Rotten Tomatoes, the film has a rating of 79%, based on 169 reviews, with an average rating of 6.5/10.
+Since its premiere screening at the 2012 San Diego Comic-Con, Dredd received positive reviews from critics.
+On Rotten Tomatoes, the film has a rating of 80%, based on 171 reviews, with an average rating of 6.6/10.
 The website's critical consensus reads, "Fueled by bombastic violence and impressive special effects, rooted in self-satire and deadpan humor, Dredd 3D does a remarkable job of capturing its source material's gritty spirit."
 On Metacritic, the film has a score of 60 out of 100, based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a grade "B" on a scale of A+ to F. Some reviewers enjoyed its take on the titular character, IGN praising it as a "character study".

 Urban's acting was frequently praised, particularly his ability to perform a characterless figure.
 Entertainment Weekly's Darren Franich enjoyed his "credibly wry performance using little more than his gravelly, imitation-[Clint] Eastwood voice—and his chin".
 Indiewire argued that with the film, he "continues to distinguish himself as a versatile performer who turns mimicry into emotional meaning".
 Variety's Geoff Berkshire wrote the actor "does a fine job embodying the more mythic qualities of Dredd as an upright law enforcer no lowlife would want to confront".

 Thirlby's Anderson was also highlighted, such as by Berkshire for carrying the film's emotional story and said, "one of the film's true thrills comes in watching Thirlby effortlessly balance the conflict between a Judge's merciless duties and a psychic's compassionate understanding."
 The New Statesman's Laura Sneddon noted that Dredd passed the Bechdel test, lacking in sexism or misogyny and positively portraying female characters who are no weaker, more sexualised or shown less than their male counterparts.
 Sneddon described Anderson as repeatedly shown to have power over men who underestimate her, while Ma-Ma displays more intelligence and sadism than any of her male gang members, and neither woman interacts with the other on the basis of their gender.